Explaining 32-Bit Float Audio

 Because we are more interested in the scale, than the precision, we went with an exponential way of working with the wait list.
 We could go to the 49th foot and most likely find our 7th guest (assuming they’re spread out).
 We could find our 6th guest around 36 feet.
 We could find our last guest at our 64th foot.

 Also, we can easily go back to 8 precise values should be want them.
-We just take the reverse of the exponent, the square root, since we use 2 as an exponent.
+We just take the reverse of the exponent, the (square in this case) root, since we use 2 as an exponent.
 Fun formulas below!

 32-bit float is only different in the size of numbers it deals with.